Two-year legal warranty

 - The Telecommunications Complaint Board

-- The Danish Transport, Construction and Housing Authority (air passengers)
+- The Danish Civil Aviation and Railway Authority (air passengers)

-- The Danish Transport, Construction and Housing Authority (Post)
+- The Danish Civil Aviation and Railway Authority (Post)

 If you have purchased a product or a service from a seller in another EU country, and problems arise with your purchase, you can contact the European Consumer Centre Denmark for advice and guidance on your rights or for assistance with a particular complaint case.
 The European Consumer Centre Denmark is part of a European network (European Consumer Centres Network, ECC-Net) with offices in each EU country and in Norway, Iceland and the UK.